 Protection and Advocacy

-The specialist assists the consumer in upholding his/her legal and human rights in the community and refers to Legal Services or Iowa Protection and Advocacy.
+The specialist assists the consumer in upholding the individuals legal and human rights in the community and refers to Legal Services or Iowa Protection and Advocacy.

-Each consumer in the program has a crisis assistance plan which lists phone numbers he/she can call for assistance 24 hours each day.
+Each consumer in the program has a crisis assistance plan which lists phone numbers the individual can call for assistance 24 hours each day.